Published by Blue Grid Media • Updated for 2026 • 19 min read

 Bottom Line

 Build a weekly lead review habit.
-Rate every lead — good and bad.
+Rate every lead, good and bad.
 Act within 48 hours.
 Use the correct categories.
 Add details.
 Follow up with support after 72 hours if a credit does not appear.
 That is the entire system, and it works.
+No magic tricks, no secret hacks.
+Just consistency.

-If you want help implementing a lead dispute process that actually recovers your money — or if you want a team that handles this for you as part of full LSA management — that is exactly what we do at Blue Grid Media.
+If you want help implementing a lead dispute process that actually recovers your money, or if you would rather have a team handle this for you as part of full LSA management, that is exactly what we do at Blue Grid Media.
 We manage the entire LSA lifecycle, from profile optimization to lead quality monitoring to credit recovery.

 Stop Paying for Bad Leads

-Get My Free LSA AuditCredit recovery data reflects aggregated results from managed LSA accounts and published industry benchmarks as of 2024–2026.
+Book Your Free ConsultationCredit recovery data reflects aggregated results from managed LSA accounts and published industry benchmarks as of 2024–2026.
 Actual credit rates vary by dispute category, account history, and AI evaluation.
 Google's dispute policies are subject to change.
 Blue Grid Media specializes in LSA management and optimization for local service businesses.